apiology/upvoter-for-asana/README.md

 WARNING: This is not ready for use yet!

-Chrome extension which quickly finds and increments integer custom fields in Asana tasks from the Chrome Omnibox.
+Quickly finds and increments integer custom fields in Asana tasks from the Chrome Omnibox or as an Alfred workflow.

 ## Using Chrome Extension